heykayla/my-writing/How-to-Guides/how_to_add_files_using_git.md

 - Creating a new file in your cloned repository on your local computer
 - Pushing your new file from your local computer to your GitHub.com repository

-To complete the steps, you will need to have Git installed on your computer and be using the command line on your local computer.
+To complete the steps, you will need to have Git installed on your local computer and be using the command line.

 ## Instructions

 1. Go to your [GitHub.com](http://wwww.github.com) account and create a repository with a README.md file.
    ![Creating a new repo in GitHub.com](https://github.com/heykayla/Technical-Writing-Portfolio/blob/main/Images/how_to_add_files_using_git/image3.png)
-2. Aftre creating your repository, GitHub will ask for you to set up your repository to your local computer.
+2. After creating your repository, GitHub will ask for you to set up your repository to your local computer.
 It'll provide options for using GitHub Desktop, HTTPS, or SSH. **Click** HTTPS and copy your repository's HTTPS address.
    ![Copying repo's HTTPS address](https://github.com/heykayla/Technical-Writing-Portfolio/blob/main/Images/how_to_add_files_using_git/image4.png)
 3. **Open** your local computer's terminal to enter commands.
 4. To check your Git configuration settings, **enter** the `git config -l` command.
 You should see your GitHub username and email appear after running the command.